Skip to main content

 Overview

-Beyond the zkFHE core technique, Primus already created cryptographic data verification solutions based on MPC-TLS techniques, including two variants, MPC-model and proxy-model, to attest any web data from any Internet sources, and enable sharing the data value with zero-knowledge proofs.
+Beyond the zkFHE core technique, Primus already created cryptographic data verification solutions based on zkTLS techniques, including two variants, MPC-model and proxy-model, to attest any web data from any Internet sources, and enable sharing the data value with zero-knowledge proofs.

 The objective of these verifiable solutions is to overcome the challenges of data silos, expand smart contract capabilities, and facilitate secure monetization of personal data within privacy-preserving data flows.